lichess-org/lila-openingexplorer/README.md

    multiple small disks are preferable to RAIDs with few larger disks.
    Block and page cache will take advantage of large amounts of available RAM.

-   As of February 2023, Lichess handles up to 10k requests/minute, using:
+   As of February 2023, Lichess handles around 12k requests/minute, using:

    * 4 spinning disks in RAID10
    * 128 GiB RAM, of which 40 GiB are used for the block cache
-   * Compressed PGN import rate of around 100 KiB/s on the live system
+   * Compressed PGN import rate of around 100 KiB/s on the live system, paused at peak hours.

    Importing is currently very inefficient, but good enough to index faster than games are played.
 Initially, the database was prepared